isabella232/sfcc-helpcenter/content/md/cartridge-installation/all-pre-requisite.md

 ## PIM compatibility

-Please refer to our [Marketplace website](https://marketplace.akeneo.com/extension/salesforce-commerce-cloud-cartridge) to identify which **PIM versions** the last cartridge release is compatible with.
+Please refer to our [**Marketplace website**](https://marketplace.akeneo.com/extension/salesforce-commerce-cloud-cartridge) to identify which **PIM versions** the last cartridge release is compatible with.

 ## SFCC compatibility

-SFCC is a cloud solution that **automatically updates itself**.
-The cartridge is compatible with your SFCC version as soon as its `compatibility mode` has been configured on **17.7**.
+SFCC is a cloud solution that **automatically updates itself**.<br>
+The last cartridge version is therefore compatible with the current SFCC version.

 ## SFRA compatibility

 Since the cartridge **doesn't deal with any storefront features** (The current Cartridge version is in "**Script**" mode), the cartridge is therefore **SFRA compatible**.

 # Who can install the cartridge?